the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Include filter to allow modifications to the Grid query for By Day Views like Month and Week, `tribe_events_views_v2_by_day_view_day_repository`
 * Fix - Ensure that the Block Editor saves cost data when submitted.
 [TEC-3987]
 * Fix - Ensure that when viewing a single event we load the correct template when tribe_context is "confused".
 [TEC-3975]
+* Language - 5 new strings added, 26 updated, 2 fuzzied, and 5 obsoleted

 = [5.8.0] 2021-07-01 =